rachelriv/cmsi386/homework4/README.md

 ```
 The problem with this solution is that it is very hard to read.
 I was forced to get out a paper and pen and go through a few iterations of the algorithm myself before I fully understood what was going on.
 Thus, I think that Rubin's argument is compelling since the solution with the goto statement is much more intuitive.

-Be that as it may, it seems to me as if Rubin omitted a version of the algorithm that utilizes C's `return` statement.
-We will show examples that _do_ utilize the `return` statement in the Java and JavaScript examples below.

-Modern languages, however, usually have powerful constructs that can make this type of situation much easier to program.
-For example, Java and JavaScript both have labeled loops.
-Thus, Java and JavaScript would allow you to do the following respectively.
+It seems as if goto statements may be appropriate for languages like C that do not have more powerful constructs (e.g. labeled loops).
+Most modern languages, however, _do_ have these powerful constructs.
+This makes this type of situation much easier to program.
+Examples in Java and JavaScript can be found below (Note: These examples make use of `return` statements, which Rubin seemed to have forgotten to use in his argument):

 ```java
 //Java
 row: for (int i = 0; i < n; i++){